aubreyrjones/qwerk/README.md

 At the root of your project, you should create (and check in) a file called `Qwerkfile`.
 This is a YAML file defining project-level information.
 When invoked, qwerk recursively searches parent directories looking for a Qwerkfile.
 If it finds one, its contents are used to find the project requirements information.
 An error is printed and qwerk exits if there is no Qwerkfile found in any parent directory during operations that require a project.

+The easiest way to make a Qwerkfile is with the `qwerk init` command.

 The Qwerkfile must define the following keys:

 * project_name - a short name for the project; must be valid in a filename.